 However, when you pair consistent writing with advice and education, it can be a magical combination.

 I love hearing the perspectives of other writers.
 It’s extremely helpful to expand your mind on storytelling and technique by exploring how other writers approach the craft.
 At the end of the day, there is no right or wrong way to write.
 It’s an art and art is subjective.
 But we all want to get better at our craft and taking into account the experience and advice of others is one way to improve our game.
 It keeps your mind sharp when you give new methods a try.
-Of course, it’s always your choice what advice you ultimately want to keep and what you want to disregard.
+Of course, it’s always your choice what advice you want to apply and what you want to disregard.

 Below are five of my favorite books on writing that had the greatest impact on me and that I still occasionally return to for a refresher.